 Coursework is integrated with appropriate laboratory work and is designed to teach the skills used by practicing chemical scientists.
 A large assortment of modern research-quality instruments is available for undergraduate use, including GC-MS, FT-IR, and FT-NMR spectrometers; an X-ray diffractometer; a 250-kilowatt research reactor (see “Campus Facilities”); and a computational chemistry laboratory.
 Research investigations are used to refine and integrate skills and to introduce students to the daily activities of practicing scientists.
 The senior thesis provides an opportunity to focus on a single research topic for an extended period of time and is typically conducted as a collaboration between the student and one or more faculty members.
 Independent study, including research, is encouraged as a method for tailoring studies to the needs of the individual student.
-Several students are offered employment each summer as research assistants and are able to conduct original research.
-Much of this research is supported by grants from the National Science Foundation, the National Institutes of Health, the American Chemical Society, and other sources.
+Students are offered employment each summer as research assistants and are able to conduct original research.
+Much of this research is supported by grants from the National Science Foundation, the Environmental Protection Agency, the National Institutes of Health, the American Chemical Society, the Murdock Trust, and other sources.

 - Chemistry 101 and 102, 201 and 202, 212, 311 or 313, 315 or 316, 332, 333, 470.

 - Physics 101 and 102.

 If a student wishes to obtain certification of their program by the American Chemical Society, one unit of biochemistry must be included.
 ACS certification is not required for graduation, but may prove useful for students seeking employment as chemists following graduation.
 Requirement number four may also be fulfilled with a second calculus course covering techniques of integration, sequences, and series.